dennisschroeder/khome/README.md

 This project is in early alpha state.
 You can't rely on it **yet**.
 But I encourage everybody to test it and report issues.
 Changes in the API, removal of features or other changes will occur.

+## If you are from...

+#### ... the Kotlin World:
+Since you Home Assistant is written in Python 3, you may ask yourself if you need to write python code on the Home Assistant side.
+But you don't have to.
+All you need to do is configuring it via `.yaml` files.
+But you need to install and run it on your own server.
+But there is plenty of information and tutorials on the web to support you with that.
+[Google](https://google.com) will help you.
+Also there is an [Discord channel](https://discordapp.com/invite/c5DvZ4e) to get in touch easily with the community.

+#### ... the Python World:
+Yes you need to learn Kotlin.
+It is definitely worth a try.
+In my personal opinion it is worth even more.
+Probably the fastet way to get into Kotlin is the [Kotlin for Python Introduction](https://kotlinlang.org/docs/tutorials/kotlin-for-py/introduction.html) from the official Kotlin documentation.
+Here is a list of the import [Kotlin Online Resources](https://kotlinlang.org/community/#kotlin-online-resources).

 ## Installation

+#### Home Assistant
+Further information on this topic is available on the official [Home Assistant Documentation](https://www.home-assistant.io/getting-started/) page.

+#### Khome
 For now you can use [Jitpack](http://jitpack.io) to install Khome locally.
-Just add the following lines to your build.gradle file.
+Just add the following lines to your build.gradle or maven file.
 Since there is no official release yet, use `master-SNAPSHOT` as version.
 After the first release, exchange `master-SNAPSHOT` with the release tag.